LaunchCodeEducation/lchs/src/chapters/forms/form-style.rst

 #.
 What happens to the form if you add a ``label`` selector that also
    includes a ``margin`` value?

-.. todo:: Insert interactive editor here (margin property).
+   .. raw:: html

+      <iframe src="https://trinket.io/embed/html/728e86b6f9" width="100%" height="400" frameborder="1" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-Once you finish exploring ``margin``, paste the CSS code into your local ``style.css`` file.
+Once you finish exploring ``margin``, open Visual Studio Code and paste the CSS code into your local ``style.css`` file.
 Be sure to refresh the page in your browser to see how it looks.

 Field Size
 ^^^^^^^^^^